Listen or download the show here:

-And, that will look and feel very different for each one of you, depending on your circumstances and your personality, your gifts and your teaching style.
+And, that will look and feel very differently for each one of you, depending on your circumstances and your personality, your gifts and your teaching style.

 I think we too often disrespect or ignore what we intuitively already know inside our own hearts and minds, what makes sense, and we too quickly look outside of ourselves for answers to what our next steps should be with a child or with a situation inside our own classrooms.
 But, the reality is that you know those children the best.
 You likely spend more time with those kids each day than even their parents do.

-So, instead of searching the internet for five steps to what to when xyz happens in your classroom, sometimes, the answer is to take a breath, get quiet, and ask yourself:
+So, instead of searching the internet for answers, sometimes, the answer is to take a breath, get quiet, and ask yourself: